patientempowerment/bars-frontend/README.md

 # EMPOWER

 An app that visualizes the effects of changing inputs on the results of given logistic regression outputs.
 It can be used for any kind of data.
-For the example configs we used a health use case to predict tuberculosis, diabetes, asthma and COPD on certain parameters like age, weight, height and smoking behavior.
+For the example configs, we used a health use case to predict tuberculosis, diabetes, asthma and COPD on certain parameters like age, weight, height and smoking behavior.

 ## Steps to run
 1. Clone the project
 2. Configure
-    * Connect to a running server of [patientEmpowerment](https://github.com/KBorchar/patientEmpowerment) via editing `assets/server.conf`.
+    * Connect to a running server of [patientEmpowerment](https://github.com/KBorchar/patientEmpowerment) via editing `assets/server.conf` and load `assets/feature-config.json` and `assets/models.json` from there.
     * OR:
     * To configure the input and output manually, edit `assets/feature-config.json` and `assets/models.json` as described further down.
 The example files were created with the [backend](https://github.com/KBorchar/patientEmpowerment).